-Show your understanding of the standard above by answering two of the three questions below, each in a complete paragraph.
+Show your understanding of the standard above by answering three of the four questions below which must include #4, each in a complete paragraph.
 Incorporate and cite two sources (one source per question) to support your answers.
-You must answer number 4.
+Biblical Scriptures may serve as sources for this standard.